Shalini1696/Data-Importer/README.md

 ## Installation Instructions

-There are two ways to install Easy Spaces:
+There are two ways to install Data Importer:

 -   [Using a Scratch Org](#installing-data-importer-using-a-scratch-org): This is the recommended installation option.
 Use this option if you are a developer who wants to experience the app and the code.
 -   [Using Unlocked Packages](#installing-data-importer-using-unlocked-packages): This option allows anybody to experience the sample app without installing a local development environment.